-Interdisciplinary design competition for the integration of noise protection into the urban space of Düsseldorf in the context of the infrastructure development for the Rhine-Ruhr Express RRX
+Interdisciplinary competition for the integration of noise protection into the urban space of Düsseldorf in the context of the infrastructure development for the Rhine-Ruhr Express RRX

 LOAM – folded earth